 like the alcoholic who became ready to enter a rehab and an opening became available and he is ready to move forward with his life.

-No, this is not a church sanctuary with mortar and bricks, this is God's sanctuary filled with his church.
+No, this is not a church sanctuary with mortar and bricks, this is God's sanctuary filled with his church, the broken and the healed coming together.
 There are no windows here, this one is open to crisp air along with the scent of love and grace being breathed in.
 God is at work here and I stand back and smile because you just can't help it when you see the Hand of God moving.

-Yes, the last eight weeks I have stood in a sanctuary and I believe it is filled with with one of the most beautiful sights. . .flawed, fragile, vulnerable human beings coming into contact with love, and I'm not just talking about the guests.
+Yes, this past year I have stood in a sanctuary and I believe it is filled with one of the most beautiful sights. . .flawed, fragile, vulnerable human beings coming into contact with love, and I'm not just talking about the guests.

-"The greatest gift we have to offer others is ourselves, because it's in our fragile and vulnerable humaness that people see the unconditional love and redeeming power of God most clearly."
+"The greatest gift we have to offer others is ourselves, because it's in our fragile and vulnerable humanness that people see the unconditional love and redeeming power of God most clearly."

 Introverts in the Church